 - You can make them into ice packs by simply filling with water and freezing.

 - According to MNN, you can use plastic zip bags as rubber gloves for things like home hair dyeing or even food prep.
-I can’t say I’ve done this, but they might do in an emergency.
+I can’t say I’ve done this myself, but it obviously works.

 - I do however, really like their suggestion of using them as seedling pots.
 Instead of buying new trays, poke a few holes in the bottom of plastic zip bags, add some soil and plant your seedlings.
 (They’re wonderfully easy to transplant too).

 - Place all the small components of board games into plastic zip bags to keep them safe – there’s nothing worse then settling down to play a game and finding you’re missing a die or a key piece.

 Summary: try to avoid plastic zip bags and use glass storage instead where possible.
 If you do have used plastic zip bags, get creative with them once you’ve used them as many times as possible – they’re sturdy, they can take it!

 If you enjoyed this article, please Like, Share or Tweet it – thank you!

 Which is better – Plastic Shopping Bags or Paper Bags?